kauffman77/shellslayer/setup-files/level_00_less/README.md

 # Flavor
-Brave paladin, we meager denizens of this humble container are best by a vile **daemon**.
-It vexes us with persistent alterations to our files, rearranging the our directories, and sewing chaos among the processes.
+Brave paladin, we meager denizens of this humble container are beset by a vile **daemon**.
+It vexes us with persistent alterations to our files, rearranging our directories, and sowing chaos among the processes.
 Observe its lurking presence by chanting
 ```sh
 >> ps -A